GwynethLlewelyn/author-category-forked/readme.txt

 = How To Use =

-Simply login as the admin user and under each user >> profile select the category for that user.
+Just login as the admin user and under each user »» profile select the category for that user.

 == Screenshots ==
 1. User category selection under user profile.